Towns & Places:

 The general surface of the county is undulating prairie, interrupted by shallow draws.
-The eastern half of the county is drained by the Spring River and its tributaries, the most important of which are Cow, Shawnee, and Brush Creeks, and the western portion is drained by the Neosho River and its tributaries, the largest of which are Lightning, Cherry, Fly and Four Mile Creeks.
+The eastern half of the county is drained by the Spring River and its tributaries, the most important of which are Cow, Shawnee, and Brush Creeks, and the western portion is drained by the Neosho River and its tributaries, the largest of which are Lightning, Cherry, Fly, and Four Mile Creeks.

 The first attempt at a settlement was made in 1842 when a detachment of United States soldiers attempted to establish a fort on the Spring River.
-The site selected by them was owned by John Rogers, one of the Cherokee men who had settled there in 1835.
+The site they selected was owned by John Rogers, one of the Cherokee men who had settled there in 1835.
 However, when Rogers asked $4,000 for the piece of land, and the soldiers’ budget was only $1,000, they moved on and eventually established the post at Fort Scott, Kansas.

-In the spring of 1849 the Reverend John Baxter, his wife, and eight children moved from Missouri to 160 acres of land near the Spring River.
-Flowing from the side of a hill near the Military Road that ran between Fort Scott, Kansas and Fort Gibson, Oklahoma was the natural spring that the Osage had long visited.
-Near the spring he set up “Baxter’s Place,” an inn and general store.
+In the spring of 1849, the Reverend John Baxter, his wife, and eight children moved from Missouri to 160 acres of land near the Spring River.
+Flowing from the side of a hill near the Military Road that ran between Fort Scott, Kansas, and Fort Gibson, Oklahoma, was the natural spring that the Osage had long visited.
+Near the spring, he set up “Baxter’s Place,” an inn and general store.

 However, Baxter would not live to see the city that would eventually take his name.
 The Reverend Baxter, who was well known in the area as a gun-toting preacher, was gunned down in a property dispute with a man named Commons in 1859.
 Baxter’s son-in-law was also killed.
 Both families moved away and were never heard from again.
 Baxter Springs was named for the preacher.